michaelhue/ambassador/README.md

 Ambassador is a small and extensible PHP 5.3 library which makes it easy to fetch and display data from various web services, like Twitter or Tumblr.

+**Notice:** This library is not under active development anymore and may be deleted soonish.

 Installation
 ------------